 The Roman author Pliny the Elder – famous for meeting his end during the eruption of Vesuvius which buried Pompeii and Herculaneum – wrote in the first century CE of how statues were coloured and polished to produce a full spectrum of effects upon their viewers.
 In the later nineteenth century, excavations on the Akropolis in Athens began to produce statues on which traces of coloured paint could still be seen on the marble surface.
 The Peplos Kore was one of those statues.

 In 1975, the Museum of Classical Archaeology acquired a new cast of the Peplos Kore.
-Since the Museum already owned a cast of the sculpture, the Curator, Prof. Robin Cook, made the decision to restore the new cast and to paint it as if its original colours were still preserved.
+Since the Museum already owned a cast of the sculpture, the Curator, Prof. Robert Cook, made the decision to restore the new cast and to paint it as if its original colours were still preserved.
 So little paint remains on the original that restoring her appearance was a tricky proposition which required some imagination.

 Recent scientific analysis has suggested that the Peplos Kore's paintwork may have been even more elaborate, even cycling through several different designs.
 But the repainted statue gives visitors a good impression of what ancient Greek sculpture might have originally looked like.